Skip to main content

 It can be hard for families and for people on their own.

-In a B&B hotel there is less support.
-But there are rules about how long you can stay in B&B.
+There is less support in a B&B. But there are rules about how long you should stay in a B&B.

-Temporary housing might become unsuitable if something changes or gets worse.
+Temporary housing might stop meeting your needs if something changes or gets worse.

 For example:

-• serious damp or repairs problems affect your health
+• serious damp or repairs problems make you sick

-• someone is released from prison and this puts you or your children at risk
+• someone comes out of prison and this puts you or your children at risk

 Find out what to do about unsuitable temporary accommodation.